ianozsvald/london_oyster_pdf_to_dataframe_parser/README.md

 Given PDFs from Oyster website showing London Bus and Train journeys this script parses the PDFs, extracts line items and outputs a full Pandas DataFrame.
+Write-up: http://ianozsvald.com/2016/02/07/convert-london-oyster-travel-pdfs-to-pandas-dataframes/

 The data is downloaded via:
  1. https://oyster.tfl.gov.uk/oyster/showCards.do?method=display